 · Mexican Weeping Bamboo (Otatea acuminata) – with its delicate, draping foliage, this clumping variety makes a nice ornamental accent.
 In a container it’s unlikely to get taller than 6 feet.

-· Timber (Phyllostachys Vivax) – like most members of the phyllostachys, this ones a runner.
+· Timber (Phyllostachys vivax) – like every member of the genus Phyllostachys, this ones a runner.
 It’s popular for its great size.
 When planted in the ground and well feed it can get 4-5 inches in diameter and up to 60 feet tall.

-· Arrow (Pseudosasa Japonica) – known as a “running clumper,” this makes an excellent privacy screen, tall and dense.
+· Arrow Bamboo (Pseudosasa Japonica) – sometimes known as a “running clumper,” this makes an excellent privacy screen, tall and dense.
+It has running rhizomes, but they spread more slowly than most runners, especially when grown in the shade.
 It grows up to about 15 feet with thick foliage.
 Easily recognizable for its unusually large leaves – up to 12″ long.

-· Old Ham’s (Bambusa Oldhammi) – another very popular variety, Old Ham’s grows very tall and straight.
+· Oldham’s (Bambusa oldhamii) – another very popular variety, Oldham’s grows very tall and straight.
 A giant tropical bamboo, it clumps tightly but grows vigorously.

-· Golden (Phyllostachys Aurea) – one of the most popular varieties because it is so widely available.
+· Golden Bamboo (Phyllostachys aurea) – one of the most popular varieties because it is so widely available.
 That’s because it’s an aggressive runner that’s easy to propagate.
 Good for a rapidly expanding privacy hedge, but very difficult to remove.
 Beware of infestations!

 · Square Bamboo (Chimonobambusa quadrangularis) – especially interesting for its squarish (rather than round) culms.
 The unusual shape and upright growth habit makes for an attractive hedge.
 The variety needs very regular water and doesn’t enjoy a hot, dry climate.
 Good choice for pots and containers.